Economy of fascist Italy

 The economy of Fascist Italy refers to the economy in the Kingdom of Italy during the Fascist period.
 Italy had emerged from World War I in a poor and weakened condition and, after the war, suffered inflation, massive debts and an extended depression.
 By 1920, the economy was in a massive convulsion, with mass unemployment, food shortages, strikes, etc. That conflagration of viewpoints can be exemplified by the so-called Biennio Rosso (Two Red Years).

+The Mussolini regime enacted substantial government control of the economy, with frequent price fixing of goods.
+When faced with international sanctions, the Mussolini regime set a fixed exchange rate, relied on bilateral trade agreements, and nationalized private banking.
+The regime implemented a corporatist system to manage the economy.

 Background

 There were some economic problems in Europe like inflation in the aftermath of the war.
 The consumer price index in Italy continued to increase after 1920 but Italy did not experience hyper-inflation on the level of Austria, Poland, Hungary, Russia and Germany.
 The costs of the war and postwar reconstruction contributed to inflationary pressure.
 The changing political attitudes of the post-war period and rise of a working class was also a factor and Italy was one of several countries where there was a disagreement about the tax burden.